 After taking several courses that introduce you to the themes and methodology of anthropology and sociology, you move into small, advanced classes that focus on various subtopics in the disciplines, theory and advanced methodology.
 In addition, because anthropology and sociology are dynamic fields that continually evolve and change, the department offers a number of special-topic seminars for advanced students.

-This class provides an essential grounding in sociocultural anthropology, focusing on the analysis of cultural difference and human diversity across the globe.
-Lectures and readings highlight the emergence of anthropological thought and practice, the legacies of European colonial expansion, and the development of key methods and theories, including culture, fieldwork, and ethnography.
-The class also covers topics of both classical and contemporary concern: kinship, ritual, language, exchange and economy, gender, race, politics and power, and globalization, among others.
-Cross-cultural analysis challenges preconceived notions about what is natural, essential, or commonsense, making the strange familiar and the familiar strange.
-Encountering differences between selves and others, students are encouraged to exercise their skills in critical thinking, writing, and debate, while gaining a stronger sense of the complexities of cultural belief and social action.
+This course provides an essential grounding in sociocultural anthropology – a field predicated on the analysis of cultural difference and human diversity across the globe.
+In lectures and readings, the course covers the historical emergence of anthropological thought, especially in the context of European colonial expansion; the development of key methods and concepts (culture, fieldwork, and ethnography); and both classic and contemporary debates (e.g., such topics as ways of knowing, gender and kinship, power and economy, exchange, race, and globalization).
+Cross-cultural analysis challenges our preconceived assumptions about what is “natural,” “essential” or even “common sense,” opening our minds to different modes of perception and understanding.
+The intention here is to encourage you to exercise your skills in critical thinking, written expression, and debate, while trying to convey a sense of the complexities of cultural belief and social action across the globe.
 [SS]

 This course takes a social scientific approach to the study of human social relationships.
 Its purpose is to introduce the basic concepts, theoretical orientations, and methods of the sociological perspective.
 Topic areas include the socialization of personality, culture, urbanization, alienation, deviance, inequality, and the rationalization of society.
 [SS]

 This course focuses on analyzing and conducting empirical research in anthropology and sociology.
-We cover the logic of research design and applications of quantitative and qualitative methods.
+We cover important principles of ethical, rigorous research design and appropriate applications of quantitative and qualitative methods.
 Students who complete this course successfully will be prepared to conduct their own research and to evaluate other research in the social sciences.
+Ideally, students should take this course their sophomore or junior year, since it serves as an introduction to the logic and practice of anthropological and sociological research.
+This course no longer fulfills the [W] requirement.

 This course focuses on the MENA (Middle East and North Africa) region and its diasporas.
 We will explore how earlier colonial conceptualizations of the “Orient” have shifted to modern academic definitions of “area.”
 We will also cover different themes—both historical and contemporary—in the anthropology of the MENA region and familiarize ourselves with ethnographic accounts and debates about various MENA countries/communities, in order to understand the diversity of cultures, religious, and ethnicities in the region and its diasporas.